`What is a Tincture?

 A History of Tinctures

 Tinctures date back as far as distilled alcohol.
-Ancient Egyptians soaked herbs in alcohol to create tinctures and cordials, extracts using less than 80 proof alcohol.
+Ancient Egyptians soaked herbs in alcohol to create tinctures and cordials- tinctures made with lower alcohol content.
 In 1025, The Al-Qanoon fi al Tibb (The Canon of Medicine), was published, explaining many medical topics including tinctures.
 It was the basis for the teaching of medicine in the West from the 12th-17th centuries, making these discoveries of the medicinal uses of distilled alcohol ingrained in Western medicine.

 Distilling wasn’t commonly known in Europe until the 1400s, and became widespread around 1500, though the Irish and Scottish peoples adopted distillery much earlier than the rest of Europe.
 By the “Victorian” era in Anglocentric cultures, tinctures were common.
 Laudanum is a tincture used over the counter in the U.S. until the 1970s, commonly with small children.
 Warberg’s tincture was a common medicine used in the treatment of fevers, including malarial fevers and was used to treat colds until the 1980s.
 Until the 1920s, cannabis Indica tinctures were sold in your average pharmacy.
 Any number of the elixirs and other medicines found commonly advertised were either cordials or tinctures.
 It wasn’t until pharmacology moved on to emphasizing pills that the usage of tinctures greatly declined.